NorwegianVeterinaryInstitute/INIKA/README.md

 If you wish to learn how to use version control and basic usage of github we recommend sofware carpentry lession as startup : <https://swcarpentry.github.io/git-novice/>

+You can also make use of the Wiki to share important info about this repository and how to use your code (eg. guidelines)

 Subdirectories
 ## Code